FarhanaAntora/WebAutomation_Selenium/README.md

 # TestAutomation
 ## Overview
-This repository cntains an automated testing project designed to thoroughly test the functionality of e-Commerce website using Selenium WebDriver and TestNG.
+This repository cntains an automated testing project designed to thoroughly test the functionality of the e-commerce website using Selenium WebDriver and TestNG.

 ## Features:
-1. Selenium WebDriver: Utilizes Selenium's powerful automation capabilities to interact with web elements, simulate user actions, and perform various tests on the E-Commerce website.
+1. Selenium WebDriver: Utilizes Selenium's powerful automation capabilities to interact with web elements, simulate user actions, and perform various tests on the e-commerce website.

 2. TestNG Framework: TestNG is employed for organizing and executing tests, generating comprehensive test reports, and facilitating easy test management and debugging.